 You have never noticed the damage but you trust the contractor as a professional.
 The contractor states that your roof is badly damaged and that you need a new roof.

-He states that your insurance company will cover the cost and there is no expense to you.
+He states that your insurance company will cover the cost and there is no expense to you and fails to inform you that you will be required to pay your deductible.
 He promises to communicate directly with your insurance company and handle the claim on your behalf.

 The contractor asks you to electronically sign a document on a tablet authorizing the work on your roof.
 The contractor scrolls to the signature area of the document and you sign.